GRVYDEV/Lightspeed-ingest/README.md

 <br />
 <p align="center">
   <p align="center">
+	NOTE: This repo has been deprecated in favor of a monorepo configuration.
+Please [see](https://github.com/GRVYDEV/Project-Lightspeed)
     A FTL handshake server written in Rust.
 This server listens on port 8084 and performs the FTL handshake with incoming connections
     <!-- <br /> -->
     <!-- <a href="https://github.com/GRVYDEV/Lightspeed-ingest"><strong>Explore the docs »</strong></a> -->